xlibb/module-selenium/README.md

 The constructor of the `WebDriver` takes `BrowserOptions` as an argument, which contains the following options:

-1. `browserName` - Specifies the type of browser to open.
-Acceptable values are "chrome" or "firefox".
-The default is "chrome".
+1. `browserName` - A enum value specifies the type of browser to open.
+Acceptable values are `Sikulix:CHROME` or `Sikulix:FIREFOX`.
+The default is `Sikulix:CHROME`.
 2. `url` - The URL of the web application to open in the browser.
 3. `headlessMode` - A boolean value indicating whether to run the browser in headless mode (without a GUI).
 The default is `false`.
 4. `incognitoMode` - A boolean value indicating whether to run the browser in incognito mode.
 The default is `false`.
+5. `additionalArguments` - A list of additional command-line arguments to pass to the browser during initialization.

 ```ballerina
 // Opens a new Chrome browser instance and navigates to the specified URL.